jobisoft/TbSync/README.md

 ## Got a question?
 Maybe it has been answered already!

-Please check the [closed issues](https://github.com/jobisoft/TbSync/issues?q=is%3Aissue+is%3Aclosed+label%3Aquestion) before posting your question!
+Please check the [issue section](https://github.com/jobisoft/TbSync/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Aquestion%20) before posting your question!

 ## Roadmap